 Advantage is convenience and control.
 You can shoot anytime regardless of weather.

 The natural beauty of a pregnant woman in a beautiful outdoor backdrop is simply breathtaking!
 The parallel of a mother about to bring to life into the world and Mother Nature is a powerful one.
 Disadvantages are that the shoot is weather-dependent and shooting hours are limited to the golden hour of sunrise or sunset (when the quality of natural light is at its best).
-Reschedules can happen and may trigger the rescheduling of other related appointments (e.g. professional makeup and hair artist, florist, venues, etc.) Remember your bug spray.
+Reschedules can happen and may trigger the rescheduling of other related appointments (e.g. professional makeup and hair artist, florist, venues, etc.) Remember your sunscreen and bug spray!
 Be prepared to walk/hike to the location and change outfits outdoors.